moby/moby/docs/sources/installation/rackspace.md

 # Rackspace Cloud

 > **Note**:
 > This is a community contributed installation path.
-The only ‘official’
+The only `official`
 > installation is using the [*Ubuntu*](../ubuntulinux/#ubuntu-linux)
 > installation path.
 This version may be out of date because it depends on
 > some binaries to be updated and published